BrainSharer/pipeline/docs/sphinx/source/modules/high_level_description_of_preprocessing_pipeline.rst

 1. There are two steps to creating the precomputed format:

-   1. Create the intial chunk size of (64,64,1).
+   1. Create the initial chunk size of (64,64,1).
 Neuroglancer serves data from the webserver in chunks.
 The initial chunk only has a z length of 1.
 This is necessary for the initial creation.
-However, this chunk size results in too many files and needs to be *transfered* by the next step in the process which creates a better chunk size and results in the *pyramid* scheme that is best for viewing in a web browser.
+However, this chunk size results in too many files and needs to be *transferred* by the next step in the process which creates a better chunk size and results in the *pyramid* scheme that is best for viewing in a web browser.
 This data is stored in */net/birdstore/Active_Atlas_Data/data_root/pipeline_data/DKXX/neuroglancer_data/CX_rechunkme*

    2. The 2nd phase in the precomputed process creates a set of optimum chunks from the directory created in the previous step and places the new pyramid files in